 Welcome to my second brain!

 My name’s Yurui.
 I live in Cambridge, MA, but I call Sydney, Australia home.
-I’m currently studying at Harvard College for my undergrad degree, intending to concentrate in Maths and the Classics (or perhaps Philosophy).
+I’m currently studying at Harvard College for my undergrad degree, intending to concentrate in Maths and the Classics.

 On my blog, I share some thoughts which I think might be interesting.
 I like thinking about various parts of the human condition and am probably too reflective for my own good.
 In particular, I’m interested in cognitive biases, AI ethics, metaphysics + epistemology, workout optimisation for hypertrophy, and how humans summon inhuman willpower to success.